home-assistant/developers.home-assistant/docs/core/platform/developer_credentials.md

     """Return authorization server."""

-# Optional: Only implement if needed to provide a credential from configuration.yaml
+# Optional and provided only for backwards compatibility if integration used to
+# accept YAML credentials.
+Return YAML client ID and secret.
 async def async_get_developer_credential(
     self, hass: HomeAssistant
 ) -> DeveloperCredential: